Bomoga/web-status-checker/README.md

 # Features:

 -Extracts URLs from a given text file

 -Checks the HTTP status of each URL

 -Identifies relocated URLs and provides updated locations

 # Usage:

 -Provide a text file containing the list of URLs.

+-Compile the program in terminal using 'javac monitor.java'.

--Run the program following the specified instructions in the code comments or documentation.
+-Run the program in terminal using 'java monitor < URLfile.txt'

 -View the output for the status of each URL and updated locations if applicable.